(return to PRiSM homepage)

 The clinical workforce refers to professionals providing IECMH treatment.
 The RSCO training plan for the clinical workforce is designed to impart knowledge across four main areas of IECMH clinical practice: relationship-based assessment, developmentally sensitive diagnosis, evidence-based treatment of very young children and their caregivers, and reflective practice.

 RSCO trainings on IECMH diagnosis have focused on the DC:0-5: Diagnostic Classification of Mental Health and Developmental Disorders of Infancy and Early Childhood.
-A 2019 state guidance memorandum issued by the Colorado Office of Behavioral Health (OBH) recommends the use of the DC:0-5 for diagnosis of children ages 0-5 in clinical practices providing infant and early childhood mental health services.
+A 2020 state guidance memorandum issued by the Colorado Office of Behavioral Health (OBH) recommends the use of the DC:0-5 for diagnosis of children ages 0-5 in clinical practices providing infant and early childhood mental health services.
 The memorandum explains that OBH and the Department of Health Care Policy and Financing (HCPF) support the use of a state-specific diagnostic “crosswalk” that aligns DC:0-5 diagnoses to those found in DSM-5 and ICD-10 and provides appropriate billing codes.
-A link to this crosswalk is provided in the memorandum.
+A copy of the crosswalk is provided in the memorandum.
 IECMH leaders in Colorado, including two Zero to Three certified trainers for DC:0-5 and the Director of RSCO, developed the Colorado crosswalk by adapting features of crosswalks designed by Zero to Three and other states.
 (You can visit NCCP’s collection of other state crosswalks.)

 In its training on DC:0-5, RSCO has aimed to reach a wide variety of clinicians and allied providers, helping them gain an understanding of IECMH disorders and an appreciation of the importance of referral for treatment, when indicated.
 RSCO has offered two different DC:0-5 trainings: a diagnostic training for clinicians and an awareness training for allied providers.
 In its first two years, RSCO has conducted 9 DC:0-5 trainings, reaching 219 clinicians.
 The state has 12 available Zero to Three certified DC:0-5 trainers, and RSCO partners with numerous trainers to ensure delivery to various parts of the state.
 Trainings have reached professionals who work with infants and young children in hospital systems, community health centers, mental health clinics, ECE settings, graduate programs, and some private practices throughout the state.
 In 2021, RSCO will conduct two additional DC:0-5 trainings and also begin a six-month pilot of DC:0-5 virtual “office hours” to offer follow-up support for clinicians who have attended the diagnostic training.
 The goal is to discuss clinicians’ cases, help them refine their diagnostic skills and embed the use of this diagnostic system into their clinical practice.